 - 1/4 cup of butter – A pound of butter is $1.82. (.23 cents)

 Ingredients cost $.81 cents.
-However, this recipe makes approximately 22-24 medium/large rolls.
+However, this recipe makes approximately 24-26 medium/large rolls.
 There was more than enough to serve half the rolls with dinner and freeze the other half for a future meal.
 Therefore, total cost of ingredients is .41 cents.

-If you have dinner rolls at least twice a month, you would save $15.14 or $181.68 per year.
+If you bought two packs of dinner rolls a month, you would save $7.52 a month or $90.24 a year.